eclairwastaken2/OpenGLFPS/README.md

 Todo (i hope):
 1. enemies.
-2. floors
-3. BFS and DFS simul bcs leetcode is VERY useful for coding
 4. better refactoring
 5. stop vibe coding, more thinking
-NEW TO DO: use every concepts from learnopengl here :v

-HERE IS MY OPENGL CHEATSHEET: https://medium.com/@eclairwastaken/my-ultimate-opengl-cheatsheet-9a59def5819b?postPublishedType=initial

 ignore the weird file namings, i copy pasted it from another project bcs im too lazy to  setup glad and cmake again :(